 Robert Law – Hertfordshire

 Robert farms 3,500 acres on the Herts/Cambs/Essex borders as well as managing a further 1200 acres in Nottinghamshire.
-Robert was one of Conservation Grade’s pilot farmers, having started in 1985 with 40 acres of oats.
-He has grown Conservation Grade crops every year since and now grows Conservation Grade wheat, barley, oats and rye.
+Robert was one of Fair to Nature’s pilot farmers, when the scheme was called Conservation Grade, having started in 1985 with 40 acres of oats.
+He has grown Fair to Nature crops every year since.

 Robert is a first generation farmer and the land was pretty sterile when he took it over.
 He’s replanted miles of hedgerows and allocated areas for wild bird food, wild flowers, grasses and clover.
 Now it is an oasis for wildlife.
 You’ll often see buzzards, skylarks, grey partridges, owls and finches flitting about the place.